devstress/FLINK.NET/docs/wiki/Deployment-Local.md

 Using the `FlinkDotNetAspire` setup provides a robust and feature-rich environment for developing, testing, and debugging your Flink.NET applications locally.

-For publishing the integration test image, follow the instructions in [GHCR Tokens and Workflow Dispatch](GHCR-Tokens.md).
+For publishing the integration test image, follow the instructions in [GHCR Public Image and GitHub Actions](GHCR-Tokens.md).

 ---
 [Home](https://github.com/devstress/FLINK.NET/blob/main/docs/wiki/Wiki-Structure-Outline.md)